 A diversion means the plants aren’t fed by the whole river but that part of a river which separated in a canal, This canal’s job is to feed the water from a river to the hydropower plants.

-Because of the limitation of diversion canal, it’s incapable of feeding hydropower plants of water as much as water the first type as the first type is fed from the river itself, so the second type generates less electricity compared to the first type.
+Because of the limitation of the diversion canal, it’s incapable of feeding hydropower plants of water as much as water the first type as the first type is fed from the river itself, so the second type generates less electricity compared to the first type.

 The Operation Mode Of The River Power Plants